Ecotricity's domestic supply terms and conditions

 where you’ve failed to pay your bills in accordance with these terms and conditions and:

-you’ve refused our offer of a Pay As You Go meter or you’ve refused to allow us access to the property to install a Pay As You Go meter; or
+ii) you’ve refused our offer of a Pay As You Go meter or you’ve refused to allow us access to the Property to install a Pay As You Go meter; or

-it isn’t reasonable, in all circumstances, for us to supply you and we give you seven days’ notice that we’re ending the contract and cutting the supply.
+iv) it isn’t reasonable, in all circumstances, for us to Supply you and we give you seven days’ notice that we’re ending the contract and cutting the Supply.

 If something goes wrong